wolf81/Harptos/README.md

 ## Functionality

-My intention is to provide the following functionality:
+The goal of the library is to provide the following functionality:

+- Allow creation of time objects based on the Calendar of Harptos

-- Creation of instants with a precision in seconds
+- The precision of time formats should be in seconds, since a round of play time in AD&D lasts for 6 seconds

-- Adding & removing years, days, hours, minutes and seconds to calculate new days
+- Allow manipulation of time objects (adding and removing days, hours, minutes, seconds, etc...)

+- Allow formatting of time objects using custom format strings

-- The library should be easy to use
+Finally the library should also be easy to use.

-## Code Structure
+## Usage

 First it's important to understand time in AD&D according to the Harptos calender: